sikanrong/rbush/README.md

 RBush-Ext
 =========

-RBush-Ext is a fork of @mourner's brilliant (https://github.com/mourner/rbush "rBush package"), allows for meaningful use of the internal tree groupings/nodes.
+RBush-Ext is a fork of @mourner's brilliant [rBush package](https://github.com/mourner/rbush), allows for meaningful use of the internal tree groupings/nodes.

-Please refer to @mourner's (https://github.com/mourner/rbush "rBush github page") for the original documentation.
+Please refer to @mourner's [rBush github page](https://github.com/mourner/rbush) for the original documentation.
 Here I will only document the new functionality in rbush-ext.

 ## RBush-Ext Features